fab-jul/imgcomp-cvpr/README.md

 and `DATASET` is either the path to a directory of png files or an escaped glob (e.g., `some/images/\*/\*.jpg`).
 All images readable with PIL should be supported.

-This will save outputs in `ckpts/MODEL_ID\ DATASET/imgs` and disblay the mean bpp and MS-SSIM on console.
+This will save outputs in `ckpts/MODEL_ID\ DATASET/imgs` and display the mean bpp and MS-SSIM on console.
 Detailed measures per image are written to `ckpts/MODEL_ID\ DATASET/measures.csv`.
-Note that some images may be padded on disk.
+Note that some images may be padded.

 ---